ApprenticeAI/frapy/docs/topics/loaders.rst

 There are many other possible ways to extend, inherit and override your Item Loaders, and different Item Loaders hierarchies may fit better for different projects.
-Scrapy only provides the mechanism; it doesn't impose any specific organization of your Loaders collection - that's up to you and your project's needs.
+Frapy only provides the mechanism; it doesn't impose any specific organization of your Loaders collection - that's up to you and your project's needs.